neondatabase/website/content/docs/manage/organizations.md

 #### Set Permissions

-Permissions within the organization are exclusively managed by Administrators.
-As an admin:
+Permissions within the organization are exclusively managed by Admins.
+As an Admin:

 - You can promote any member to an admin, granting them full administrative privileges.
 - You can demote any admin to a regular member.